paragonsean/404StarLink/api/java-client/README.md

 # openapi-java-client

-Replica Pool
+My Business Q&amp;A API
-- API version: v1beta1
+- API version: v1
-  - Build date: 2024-10-11T02:07:20.455241-04:00[America/New_York]
+  - Build date: 2024-10-11T02:07:30.752004-04:00[America/New_York]
   - Generator version: 7.9.0

-The Replica Pool API allows users to declaratively provision and manage groups of Google Compute Engine instances based on a common template.
+The My Business Q&A API allows questions and answers to be posted for specific listings.
+Note - If you have a quota of 0 after enabling the API, please request for GBP API access.

   For more information, please visit [https://google.com](https://google.com)